 They make excellent gifts for any dino lover.

 Leave a donation to preserve the tracks!

-The museum is very small and runs on a limited budget.
+While this is one of the best dinosaur museums in Texas, the museum is very small and runs on a limited budget.

 In spite of that, it does an excellent job of preserving the tracks and sharing them with visitors.